grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Developing New UI Architectures

 For really new architectures, the `UI` base class,  the [GenericUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/DecoratorUI.h) helper class or the `GUI` class (describe before), have to be subclassed.
-Note that a lot of classes described in *Some useful UI classes for developers* section can also be subclassed or possibly enriched with additional code.
+Note that a lot of classes described in the [Some useful UI classes for developers](#some-useful-ui-classes-for-developers) section can also be subclassed or possibly enriched with additional code.

 #### Developing New Audio Architectures